 It’s why bringing in a proven, trusted partner with Salesforce health and life sciences experience can help you play the game more effectively.

-That being said, when we determine what Salesforce HIPAA compliance means to our clients, we always say “It depends.”
+That being said, clients often ask us "Is salesforce HIPAA compliant"?
+When we determine what Salesforce HIPAA compliance means to our clients, we always say “It depends.”
 Compliance, usually granted by a third-party auditing agency, is based on taking reasonable steps to meet the requirements and addressable aspects of HIPAA.

 It also greatly depends on the nature of the client’s business, their size, technical infrastructure, likelihood of risk, costs, and the amount of resources available to them.

 At the most basic level, the Department of Health and Human Services (HHS) specifies that organizations covered by HIPAA must:

 - Ensure the confidentiality, integrity, and availability of e-PHI created, received, maintained or transmitted

 - Identify and protect against reasonably anticipated threats to the security or integrity of the information